US beef producers hope China access is on Trump-Xi summit menu

 SCROLL TO CONTINUE WITH CONTENT

-A casualty of the trade war between Beijing and Washington, U.S. beef exports to China peaked at $1.7 billion in 2022.
+A casualty of the trade war between Beijing and Washington, U.S. beef exports to China peaked at US$1.7 billion (HK$13.26 billion) in 2022.

-More than 400 U.S. beef plants have lost export eligibility over the past year as permissions that Beijing granted between March 2020 and April 2021 lapsed, according to Chinese customs data, accounting for roughly 65% of the once-registered plants.
+More than 400 U.S. beef plants have lost export eligibility over the past year as permissions that Beijing granted between March 2020 and April 2021 lapsed, according to Chinese customs data.
+This accounts for roughly 65 percent of the once-registered plants.
 Access for another three is set to expire in June, the U.S. Meat Export Federation said.

 China has not explained why it allowed the registrations to lapse in violation of the Phase One trade agreement it signed with Washington in 2020, said Joe Schuele, spokesperson for the trade association.